unb-mds/2024-1-Squad08/docs/postmortem/postmortem.md

         most of the learning would need to be built from scratch.
 This also concerns taking full advantage of the Agile Methodologies taught during lectures.
 The members had most of its academic experience up to this point in solo projects and tests in the realm of software.

     We may conclude the root cause of this death was an extended period of no work on the project, leading to a "rusting" of sorts.
-The strike was one of the major contributors to this condition.
+The strike was one of the major contributors to this condition, which lead to the halting of the work for the said extended period of time.

 ## Resolution and recovery

 No resolution nor recovery was achieved.
 The project remain unfinished as of the writing of this document and will remain so indefinitely.
+The project may be finished after forking, but the current repo should remain as is to document this initial failure.

 ## Corrective and Preventative Measures
 In the future, the remainders of the squad 8 analyses the following preventive measures:
     1. There should be no sprint skipping whatsoever.
 This messes up the flow of the project and catching up is much harder in practice than in theory.
     2. Communication should be, as XP ensures its much better, in person.
 Working with other people is much easier in a physical environment rather than a virtual one.
+And, above all, communication must be ensured; guaranteed.
+    3. Seeking help as soon as a roadblock is found will be exponentially faster than fixing it alone.
+The team should work together to share knowledge.
+This could avoid alienation and/or isolation of the workers.

+As corrective measures would involve finishing up the work started, they will not be cited.